 These documents should also carry a picture of the individual as well as indicate the person's nationality as the bare minimum.
 The organisation could request one or more of these documents.
 This way, any doubts that arise from a document may be verified and therefore, mitigated in a supporting document.

-Electronic identity verification for KYC
+What is Electronic identity verification for KYC?

 Electronic Identity Verification (eIDV) or Digital Identity Verification was introduced to further fortify the KYC procedures without hard copy documents.
 Today, eIDV offers some of the most secure levels of risk identification and control.